 Meetings between mediators and children and young people are held with parental permission and are carefully prepared in advance in partnership with parents.

 The meetings with the child are voluntary and private and confidential to the child (unless there are any child protection issues).
 They are designed to give the child a voice and an opportunity to share their wishes and feelings which will help to open up a conversation with the whole family.

-Any feedback to parents is pre-agreed with the child and is then sensitively and respectfully delivered to them by the DCC trained mediator.
+Any feedback to parents is pre-agreed with the child and is then sensitively and respectfully delivered to them by the CIM trained mediator.

-The recent reports from the Family Justice Review and the Justice Select Committee have emphasised the central importance of the child or young person in divorce and that mediators, additionally qualified in the sensitive area of Direct Consultation with Children and Young People (DCC), should be the people to undertake this.
+The recent reports from the Family Justice Review and the Justice Select Committee have emphasised the central importance of the child or young person in divorce and that mediators, additionally qualified in the sensitive area of Child Inclusive Mediation (CIM), should be the people to undertake this.

 Meetings usually take about an hour.
 In some circumstances a follow-up meeting may be arranged.